Steve Logan: Professional career and contract dispute

-Despite strong performances in his senior year, Logan slipped to the first pick of the second round (30th overall) of the 2002 NBA Draft, where he was drafted by the Golden State Warriors.
+Despite strong performances in his senior year, Logan slipped to the first pick of the second round (30th overall) of the 2002 NBA draft, where he was drafted by the Golden State Warriors.
 As a result of being a second-round selection, he was not entitled to a guaranteed contract and the Warriors refused to offer him one.
 Meanwhile, Logan and his agent argued that he should have been offered a guaranteed contract since he was in fact the 29th player taken in the draft as the Minnesota Timberwolves had to forfeit their first-round pick due to the Joe Smith salary cap-evading scandal.
 Logan also argued that the Warriors' second round pick in the 2001 NBA draft, Gilbert Arenas, had received a guaranteed contract despite being the 31st overall pick.

 After a bitter contract dispute with the Warriors and reportedly being out of shape at the 2002 Southern California Summer Pro League, Logan did not sign a contract.
 On October 24, 2002, Shedrick Howard, the assistant of Logan's agent Bill Strickland, claimed Logan would sign a contract "in the next 48 hours" in light of the release of Rafer Alston in the preseason, but that did not come to fruition.
 On October 31, 2002, the San Francisco Chronicle reported that the unsigned Logan had left the Bay Area and returned to his hometown Cleveland to rehab a minor foot injury, fueling speculations that his foot injury might be delaying his signing.
-On November 2002, Howard claimed that he would be available to sign with the Warriors in five to seven days and disputed report that Logan's continued absence was a "holdout."
+In November 2002, Howard claimed that he would be available to sign with the Warriors in five to seven days and disputed report that Logan's continued absence was a "holdout".
 On November 26, 2002, Logan was reportedly working out in Washington DC, where his agent Bill Strickland was based, with no sign of a resolution to his contract dispute.

 In December 2002, Logan was sighted working out at the University of Cincinnati while Warriors general manager Garry St. Jean was increasingly showing less urgency in getting Logan signed.
-In an interview with the Cincinnati Post, Logan stated that his holdout had been a "frustrating process," that he was looking forward to getting his career started, and that he was hoping to join the Warriors in early January 2003.
+In an interview with the Cincinnati Post, Logan stated that his holdout had been a "frustrating process", that he was looking forward to getting his career started, and that he was hoping to join the Warriors in early January 2003.